grebett/ng-velocity/README.md

 ng-velocity     (v0.1.1)
 ===========

-AngularJS directive for animation with velocity (or any third party JavaScript libraries)
+AngularJS directive for animation with Velocity (or any third party JavaScript libraries)

 Directive should be used as follow :